boryspaulewicz/bhsdtr/ordinal/Readme.md

 ![](Figs/unnamed-chunk-24-1.svg)

 They seem to be approximately normally distributed as well.
-The average / fixed effect *d'* in each model is estimated as the mean of different distributions: in the ordinal model participant-specific shifts are assumed to be normally distributed and in the SDT model *delta = log(d')* random effects are assumed to be normally distributed.
+The average *d'* in each model is estimated as a mean of different distributions: in the ordinal model participant-specific shifts are assumed to be normally distributed, but in the SDT model *delta = log(d')* random effects are assumed to be normally distributed.
 We can easily account for this by making use of the relationship between the parameters of the normal distribution and the associated log-normal distribution:

 ``` r
 round(cbind(sumfun(exp(s2[['delta_sd_1[1,1]']]^2 / 2 + s2[['delta_fixed[1,1]']])),